sparktechagency/car_rental_backend/readme.md

 10. test the transfer
 11. Modify the email templates
 12. send email on car booking
+13. edit the email template with the Nardo logo on registration

 stripe listen --forward-to http://10.0.60.26:8056/stripe/webhook tips and tricks